 As the vice president of programming, Tommy is responsible for the planning and execution of the chapter’s events and functions.
 He is the head of the programming committee and works to ensure his brothers have a balanced, values-based experience.

 Fun Fact: “I eat chicken every single day”

 Favorite SigEp memory: “being welcomed into the chapter at Fall ’17 pref”

-Stephen is a Junior studying Computer Engineering and Computer Science, class of 2021.
+Stephen is a Junior studying Computer Science and Engineering, class of 2021.
 He is from Independence, KY and attended Covington Catholic Highschool.
 He joined SigEp in the Fall of 2017.
-He plans on getting a Masters in Computer Engineering and Computer Science
+He plans on getting a Masters in Computer Science and Engineering.

 As the vice president of member development, Stephen oversees the development experience of each brother providing support and structure during a crucial part of their lives.
 Managing the chapter’s membership experience by implementing the Balanced Man Program is the keystone of the role, providing a positive fraternal experience and ensuring strong chapter leadership and operations.
 The vice president of member development ensures that our Founder’s vision lives on day in, day out, at every one of our chapters.